plenoptic-org/plenoptic/CONTRIBUTING.md

 In some cases, you want to not only suppress the error message a linter throws but actually _disable_ a linting rule.
 An example might be if the import order matters and running `isort` would mess with this.
-Then you can introduce an [action comment](https://pycqa.github.io/isort/docs/configuration/action_comments.html) like this such that isort does _not_ sort the following packages alphabetically:
+In these cases, you can introduce an [action comment](https://docs.astral.sh/ruff/linter/#action-comments) like this such that ruff does _not_ sort the following packages alphabetically:

 ```bash
 import numpy as np # isort: skip